International Connections Fund

 The following organizations are eligible to apply for funding from the MacArthur Foundation under this initiative:

-- A nonprofit organization in the Chicago area that is currently a grantee of the MacArthur arts and culture direct portfolio or
+- A nonprofit organization in the Chicago area that is currently a grantee of the MacArthur Culture, Equity, and the Arts direct portfolio or

 - A nonprofit organization in the Chicago area that is currently a grantee of the MacArthur Funds established at the Driehaus Foundation or at the Prince Charitable Trusts.

-Yes, prior ICF recipients are eligible to apply (provided the organization fulfills the eligibility requirements above) but please note that if you received a grant during the last two International Connections Fund cycles (2017-2018 or 2018-2019) it is very unlikely that the Foundation will fund your proposal.
+Yes, prior ICF recipients are eligible to apply (provided the organization fulfills the eligibility requirements above).
+Please note that if your organization received a grant during the last two International Connections Fund cycles (2018-2019 or 2019-2020) it is very unlikely that MacArthur will fund your proposal.

 If my organization has applied as part of a consortium in the past and we received funding are we still eligible to apply for funding in this round?